 What to expect at the time of appointment:

 Initial assessments are on average for 90 minutes.
 Mojgan Makki, MD, will meet the child and the child's family together at first but will spend time alone with the parent or, if needed, with the child.
 At times children may be too anxious to do this, which will be honored and respected.
 We understand that by the time children and families come to us often they are under great deal of stress, and we hope to make the process as peaceful and non-stressful as possible.

-During the initial visit you will be asked a broad range of biological, psychological and developmental clinical questions, because many factors such as genetics, environmental, social and family dynamics, or past exposure to trauma can affect children’s growth.
+During the initial visit, you will be asked a broad range of biological, psychological and developmental clinical questions, because many factors such as genetics, environmental, social and family dynamics, or past exposure to trauma can affect a child's growth.
 If needed, further laboratory, psychological and educational tests will be ordered.